dask/dask-ml/docs/source/hyper-parameter-search.rst

 models using Dask, and to scale hyperparameter optimization to either* **larger data** *or* **more computational power.**

-Hyperparameter searches are a require process in machine learning.
+Hyperparameter searches are a required process in machine learning.
 Briefly, these searches require finding optimal values for a model that can not be found with the data.
 For more detail, see "`Tuning the hyper-parameters of an estimator <https://scikit-learn.org/stable/modules/grid_search.html>`_."